-A member obtains the floor to discuss a motion in the same manner as he does to propose a motion.
+A member obtains the floor to discuss a motion in the same manner as they propose a motion.

-Once a member has been recognized for the purpose of discussing a motion, he must be protected in his right to speak, so long as he observes the rules of decorum and confines his remarks to the subject.
+Once a member has been recognized for the purpose of discussing a motion, they must be protected in their right to speak, so long as they observe the rules of decorum and confine their remarks to the subject.

-Debate is restricted to the measure under consideration, and neither its proposer nor his motives can be discussed.
+Debate is restricted to the measure under consideration, and neither its proposer nor their motives can be discussed.
 The rules of debate require that all discussion be impersonal and that it be addressed to the presiding officer.